Wilianbps/Wilianbps/README.md

 **`Fullstack Developer`**

-Me chamo Wilian, 36 anos, desenvolvedor de software com mais de 15 anos de experiência em TI — sendo mais de 10 anos como colaborador interno no Banco Bradesco.
-Atuo como desenvolvedor fullstack, com foco em React e Node.js, colaborando com equipes e empresas para entregar soluções de qualidade.
+My name is Wilian, I'm 36 years old and a software developer with over 15 years of experience in IT — including more than 10 years as an in-house developer at Banco Bradesco.
+I work as a fullstack developer, focusing on React and Node.js, collaborating with teams and companies to deliver high-quality solutions.

-- 💻 Desenvolvedor Fullstack
+💻 Fullstack Developer
-- 🌱 Atualmente estudando Nest / Next / Arquitetura de software
-- 🚀 Projetos em andamento: Projeto Fullstack de Escalas e Metas na Natura
+🌱 Currently learning Nest, Next, and Software Architecture 🚀 Ongoing projects: Fullstack Scheduling and Goals System for Natura

   <hr>